-Good Shepherd Cottage at Santa Teresita provides care for our cherished elders who may need assistance with activities of daily living.
-The first cottage of our developing Neighborhood of Care is located on 12 acres of beautifully landscaped grounds nestled in the foothills of the majestic San Gabriel Mountains and features a cottage-like home built in the “Craftsman Style” of architects Charles and Henry Greene who designed countless of their trademark Craftsman’s Style homes in nearby Pasadena.
+Good Shepherd Cottage and Cristo Rey Cottage at Santa Teresita provide assistance and care for our cherished elders who may need assistance with activities of daily living.
+The first two cottages of our developing Neighborhood of Care is located on 12 acres of beautifully landscaped grounds nestled in the foothills of the majestic San Gabriel Mountains.
+Senior living at the Good Shepherd and Cristo Rey features an award-winning design: A cottage-like home built in the “Craftsman Style” of architects Charles and Henry Greene who designed countless of their trademark Craftsman’s Style homes in nearby Pasadena.

 The Manor at Santa Teresita is a 24-hour skilled nursing center that specializes in nursing and rehabilitation services for seniors.
 The Carmelite Sisters, together with a devoted nursing and rehabilitation staff, are committed to providing quality, individualized care.
 Santa Teresita Manor offers residents breath-taking views of the San Gabriel Mountains and access to courtyards and gardens throughout our Neighborhood of Care’s beautiful and spacious grounds, promoting healing and wellness.

 Ranging from gentle strengthening to assertive post-surgical care, the rehabilitation services at Santa Teresita focus on improving the quality of life of those we serve.
 By increasing our patients’ independence in self care, ambulation and communication, their sense of self-worth is preserved and enhanced.
 Therapists and patients experience loving companionship as they journey together through the rehabilitation process.